pommi/breath/Readme.md

 4. Build utility with command: `make build`
 4. To start vpn-breath worker use command:

-`/home/ubuntu/vpn-breath/bin/vpn-breath`
+`/home/ubuntu/vpn-breath/bin/breath`

+TODO:

-TODO: systemd daemon mode support for without-docker rolling
+- systemd daemon mode support for without-docker rolling (+logging)
+- support for `auto` interval to adapt to the NS SOA record expiry from DNS responses in a group